 Estimated Price: $90 – $125

 Installing a car seat can quickly turn into an hour-long chore.
 While many car seat manufacturers are happy to leave their customers flailing with belt, buckle, and everything in between, Baby Trend wants to spare you the hassle.

-Fixed with a no-thread adjustable harness, flexible LATCH connectors and reclining base, the Trend EZ Flec Loc eliminates the guesswork of installing a new car seat.
-Our Geeks were able to have this seat up and running in a few seconds flat, putting it miles ahead of its nearest competition.
+Fixed with a no-thread adjustable harness, flexible LATCH connectors, and reclining base, the Trend EZ Flex Loc eliminates the guesswork of installing a new car seat.
+Customer reviews indicate you can have this seat up and running in a few seconds flat, putting it miles ahead of its nearest competition.